arahub/MODL-CAIR/README.md

-# MODL-CAIR **A Multi-Operator Deep-Learning Approach to Preserve Visual Integrity in Content-Aware Image Retargeting Task**
+# A Multi-Operator Deep-Learning Approach to Preserve Visual Integrity in Content-Aware Image Retargeting Task (MODL-CAIR)

 ## Overview